Who we are

 • Data Processor and Sub-Processor: IFF Research and UCL IOE

-• Data Subjects: Teachers and Leaders
+• Data Subjects: Teachers and leaders

 How we will use your information

-DfE will receive an anonymised dataset of survey responses from IFF Research.
-To ensure that survey responses can be fully understood and explored, your survey responses will be linked to information about you which the Department for Education (DfE) already holds, or which it is lawfully permitted access (for example data may be linked to Get Information About Schools (GIAS) and to the School Workforce Census).
-Despite this, your survey responses will remain confidential at all times, with data linking completed by IFF via an anonymous identifier.
-Furthermore, analysis will not be broken down by individual teachers or schools, so neither individuals nor schools will be identifiable from the analysis and reporting.
+IFF will remove any directly identifying information before sharing the survey data with the DfE.
+To ensure that survey responses can be fully understood and explored, your survey responses will be linked to information about you which the DfE already holds, or which it is lawfully permitted access (for example data may be linked to Get Information About Schools (GIAS) and to the School Workforce Census).
+Despite this, your survey responses will remain confidential at all times, with data linking done using an arbitrary key, for example ‘a10000021abc’.

-Your survey responses will be kept entirely confidential, in line with the Code of Conduct of the Market Research Society and General Data Protection Regulation (GDPR): linked information will be anonymised before sending to DfE and will be used for the sole purposes of education research.
-DfE and any organisation granted access to the data will hold it securely and not publish, share, or otherwise disclose information which identifies or makes it possible to identify any individual or school participating in the survey.
+Your survey responses will be kept entirely confidential, in line with the Code of Conduct of the Market Research Society and General Data Protection Regulation (GDPR): linked information will be pseudonymised before sending to the DfE and will be used for the sole purposes of education research.
+The DfE and any organisation granted access to the data will hold it securely and not publish, share, or otherwise disclose information which identifies or makes it possible to identify any individual or school participating in the survey.

 The categories of your personal data that we will be using for this project are: